TristanAlkaid/TristanAlkaid.github.io/_pages/about.md

 # 🔥 News
+- *2024.04*: &nbsp;🎉🎉 Happy to be awarded Chongqing Outstanding Graduates.
-- *2023.12*: &nbsp;🎉🎉 Happy to be awarded as an advanced individual in academic development.
+- *2023.12*: &nbsp;🎉🎉 Happy to be awarded the Advanced individual in academic development.
 - *2023.12*: &nbsp;🎉🎉 Happy to be awarded the National Scholarship in the academic year 2022-2023.